Human Services Committee

 - Equitable Society

-The 2018 Human Services Committee Plan seeks to expand on the strategic framework through the addition of a rationale for the distribution of funds and for funding decision-making.
+The 2021 Human Services Committee Strategic Action Plan expands on the previous plans and continues to build the strategic framework for bringing impact to the Santa Fe community.
 Additionally, the HSC identified eight high-priority goals for the Committee to pursue during the next fiscal year.

-HSC innovation fund grants will open July 2019.
+HSC small grant and innovation fund will open in July 2022

 Youth and Family Services Division